Table of Contents

 Interest to purchase or carry tax-exempt securities.

-Personal interest is not deductible.
-Personal interest is any interest that is not home mortgage interest, investment interest, business interest, or other deductible interest.
+Personal interest isn't deductible.
+Personal interest is any interest that isn't home mortgage interest, investment interest, business interest, or other deductible interest.
 It includes the following items.

 You must file Form 1040 to deduct any home mortgage interest expense on your tax return.
 Where you deduct your interest expense generally depends on how you use the loan proceeds.
 See Table 23-1 for a summary of where to deduct your interest expense.